 The Days Before

 Prepare your playlist and music player

-Choose instrumental music or world music with lyrics that are unintelligible.
-Understandable lyrics can be distracting and limit the experience.
+Generally it’s recommended to use instrumental or world music with lyrics that are unintelligible as understandable lyrics can be distracting and limit the experience.
 Ambient and classical music are good general recommendations.
 You can make a playlist for the whole trip, or you can have all songs and albums that you might want ready and easily accessible on your player.
 Be sure to have at least 8 hours of music ready and allow for passages of at least 45 minutes where you don’t need to change or put on more music.

 Listening to relaxing music in the initial phase is a nice way to help calm yourself when the substance is taking effect and you’re coming up.
 Save more intense tracks for later.

 Full playlists from the scientists working in psychedelic research:

 Mendel’s Kaelen’s Psilocybin Playlists on Spotify: Therapy Playlist 1 | Playlist 2

 Bill Richards psilocybin playlist | Spotify | iTunes

 Kelan Thomas psilocybin playlists on Spotify: Playlist 1 | Playlist 2

 Pay the overdue bill, send those emails and make those phone calls you’ve been putting off.